 Laminar flow is defined as particles moving in parallel to neighbor particles where particles paths NEVER cross.

 Notice that a huge majority of dots are blue and they never touch the heating element.
-If you look inside a 1mm diameter round heating element tube (and imagine the example above) and you were able see tiny atoms represented as dots, you would see hundreds of trillions of dots and you would see that more than 95% of them NEVER touch the heating element.
-This is the streamtube effect and causes 95% failure in heat transfer.
-The failure rate of any vaporizer can be estimated by visualizing the streamtube effect inside the heating element.
+If you look inside a 1mm diameter round heating element tube with a microscope (and imagine the example above) and you were able see tiny atoms represented as dots, you would see hundreds of trillions of dots and you would see that more than 95% of them NEVER touch the heating element.
+This is the streamtube effect and causes 95% loss of power in heat transfer.
+The heat transfer rate of any vaporizer can be estimated by visualizing the streamtube effect inside the heating element.
 Air is just like electricity and will always take the path of least resistance.
 If you give air any opportunity whatsoever to slip away, like providing a little hole, it will always slip away with minimal contact.

 Most vaporizers have a very high failure rate in their air processing system due to the streamtube effect.
 Have you heard of the V.A.S. syndrome?
 It stands for Vaporizer Acquisition Syndrome and is caused by a lack of aerodynamic knowledge.
 If you don't learn how a vaporizer mechanically processes air, in order to eliminate the streamtube effect, you'll keep buying shitty vapes.
 The V.A.S. and the streamtube effect are both very real.
 Don't buy another vaporizer until you understand the streamtube effect.
 Please contact us if you have any questions.